Flyer for Sound Alchemy–Bio-Acoustics Trainings: 2021 Sound Alchemy France Sedona

 The basic purpose of Songaia Sound is to reintroduce the harmonic fields found in nature into our lives using a musical formula in twelve sound recordings.
 The twelve musical meditations are based on the twelve tones of the chromatic music scale, and incorporate the pure healing harmonics of harp, Australian didjeridu, voice overtones, and Tibetan bowls, all instruments used by ancient cultures in healing.
 Each of these twelve tones correlate with specific physical conditions, organs of the body, emotional states, and even vitamins and minerals.

 The Songaia Sound Wheel illustrated below, shows sound, color and zodiacal associations.
 According to the findings of Johannes Kepler, Pythagoras, and many ancient cultures, the planetary frequency patterns are mirrored in life on earth, in music, geometry, and in our bodies.
 This was called ’musica speculativa’, or music as a mirror of the cosmos, by many researchers in Kepler’s era of the 16th century.
-(In the GONG project, modern science has been monitoring the tone emissions from the sun, and observing those effects on earth.)
+In the GONG project (Global Oscillation Network Group, modern science has been monitoring the tone emissions from the sun, and observing those effects on earth.

 “The body is held together by sound–the presence of disease indicates that some sounds have gone out of tune.” — Dr. Deepak Chopra

 Each of us is a living symphony of frequencies…some of our notes singing in harmony, and some singing ‘off key’.
 Because of stress, trauma, and negative mental and emotional patterns, the instruments of our symphony need tuning up.
 Some notes in our body-mind symphony have become so stressed that they are missing, which makes it more difficult for our orchestra, or whole energy system to play.
 These missing tones can be identified by listening to the notes in our speaking voice with a digital tuner.
-(These frequency patterns are also mirrored in the individual’s planetary tone frequencies.)
-By knowing the frequency of something, we can alter or change it, and when the missing frequencies are played back, we can return to wholeness, health and harmony.
+These frequency patterns are also mirrored in the individual’s planetary tone frequencies.
+By knowing the frequency of something, we can alter or change it, and when the missing frequencies are played back to the person, we integrate those sounds and return to wholeness, health and harmony.
 (See Voice Spectrum Analysis)

-Playing the full spectrum of tones of our living symphony, and especially audibly sounding these tones (called toning), has been found to have the following effects:
+Integrating the missing tones of our living symphony by listening to, or audibly sounding these tones (called toning), has been found to have the following effects: